learn-co-students/git-basics-lab-dumbo-web-091619/README.md

 > and clone it down

 Once you've got the lesson open, run `learn` in the command line.
-Six failed tests should print out, starting with this:
+Six failed tests should print out, smkdtarting with this:

 ```text
 this lab